kgateway-dev/kgateway/docs/content/guides/integrations/knative/getting_started.md

      Gloo Edge will use the `Host` header to route requests to the correct service.
-You can send a request to the `helloworld-go` service with curl using the `Host` and URL of the Gloo Edge Gateway from above:
+You can send a request to the `helloworld-go` service with curl using the `Host` and URL of the Gloo Edge gateway from above:

      ```
      curl -H "Host: helloworld-go.default.example.com" $(glooctl proxy url --name knative-external-proxy)